numalariamodeling/covid-chicago/README.md

 - `10_runIterationComparison.bat` calls [iteration_comparison.py](https://github.com/numalariamodeling/covid-chicago/blob/master/plotters/iteration_comparison.py) that  generates the iteration comparison plot (last 3 weeks)
 - `11_runCleanUpAndZip.bat` calls [cleanup_and_zip_simFiles.py](https://github.com/numalariamodeling/covid-chicago/blob/master/nucluster/cleanup_and_zip_simFiles.py) to clean up simulations (deletes per default single trajectories !! and optinally zips and/or deletes simulation folder

-ATTENTION: if `1_runTraceSelection.bat` was run and the output csv files are located in the experiment folder, all subsequent scripts and plotting scripts will per default filter the simulated trajectories, if not explicily set to False in the `load_sim_data` function call.
+ATTENTION-1: if `1_runTraceSelection.bat` was run and the output csv files are located in the experiment folder, all subsequent scripts and plotting scripts will per default filter the simulated trajectories, if not explicily set to False in the `load_sim_data` function call.
+ATTENTION-2: 1_runSimulateTraces.bat only needed for parameter estimation!

 </p>
 </details>